Potassium: Essential Mineral for Muscle and Heart Wellness

 What Is Potassium?
 Understanding This Essential Electrolyte

-About 98% of potassium is found inside your cells, especially in muscle tissue.
-Unlike some nutrients, your body doesn’t store potassium for long, so you need to replenish it daily through food.
+Potassium is a mineral and an electrolyte, meaning it helps conduct electrical signals throughout the body.
+Most potassium is found inside cells, especially in muscle tissue.
+Unlike some nutrients, the body doesn’t store potassium for long periods, so it’s important to replenish it daily through foods.

 Age Group